smashed-toes/dot-interview/README.md

 - Express for the API

-  Express allowed for me to swiftly build a very simple api to serve the hardcoded product data and incorporate data fetching from a separate api.
+  Express allowed for me to swiftly build a very simple api to serve the hardcoded product data and allowed me to incorporate data fetching logic using a separate server.

 - Tailwind: